Mallikarjungk/Week-1/README.md

 # Week-1
-This project aims to predict multiple water quality parameters using advanced machine learning techniques.
-It leverages a MultiOutputRegressor wrapped around a RandomForestRegressor to handle multi-target regression tasks effectively.
+This project predicts different water quality parameters using machine learning.
+It uses a Random Forest model to make multiple predictions at once